lightbend/fdp-sample-applications/README.md

 * `killrweatherCore` - some support code used throughout an application.
 Also includes Embedded Kafka allowing you to run everything locally
 * `killrweather-grcpclient` - client for exposing KillrWeather app over [GRPC](https://grpc.io/).
 This client accepts GRPC messages and publishes them to Kafka for application consumption.
 * `killrweather-httpclient` - client for exposing KillrWeather app over HTTP.
 This client accepts HTTP messages (in JSON) and publishes them to Kafka for application consumption.
-* `killrweather-loader` - a collection of loaders for reading the reports data (from the `data` directory) and publishing it (via Kafka, GRPC, and HTTP) to the application.
+* `killrWeather-loader` - a collection of loaders for reading the reports data (from the `data` directory) and publishing it (via Kafka, GRPC, and HTTP) to the application.

 The build is done via SBT